kragen/dernocua/text/c-stack-bytecode.md

-For the full C semantics, which loops zero times when n is 0, you’d need to initialize the counter to one *less than* the initial value and then unconditionally jump to that loop trailer.
+For the full C semantics, which loops zero times when n is 0, you’d need to initialize the counter to one *less than* the initial value and then unconditionally jump to that loop trailer;
+5 bytes per loop in total.
 Alternatively you could reverse the sense of the conditional jump, put it at the top of the loop, and put the unconditional jump at the end of the loop.